Skip to main content

 Retirement doesn’t stop your monthly bills, which can include — but aren’t limited to — housing, health care, food, clothing, transportation, entertainment, and travel.

 Hopefully, you’ve saved — or are on your way to saving — what you’ll need for retirement.
-To maintain your lifestyle in retirement, some experts say you’ll need 80 percent of your pre-retirement income every year that you’re retired.
-(You don’t need a full 100 percent because Social Security payroll taxes and saving for your 401(k) are not an issue anymore.)
-That means if you currently make $100,000 a year, estimate you’ll need $80,000 annually during your nonworking years.1
+To maintain your lifestyle in retirement, experts recommend aiming to replace 70% to 80% of your pre-retirement income to keep your standard of living during retirement.1 You don’t need a full 100% because Social Security payroll taxes and saving for your 401(k) are not an issue anymore.
+That means if you currently make $100,000 a year, estimate you’ll need $70,000 to $80,000 annually during your non-working years.

 Ideally, you’ll have several sources of income that will meet your needs.
 One of them is Social Security.
-Get a personalized estimate of your future payments here.
-You can start collecting it at age 62.
-However, every year you delay claiming your Social Security past your full retirement age, you earn an additional 8 percent in benefits — until age 70.2 Those born in 1960 or later reach their full retirement age at 67 and can collect an extra 8 percent for three years.3 Exercising patience really does pay off.
+Get a personalized estimate of your future payments here .
+You can start collecting Social Security at age 62.
+However, every year you delay claiming your Social Security past your full retirement age, you earn additional benefits until age 70.2 Full retirement age (FRA) is between 66 and 67, depending on your birth year.
+See your FRA here.

 Of course, you’ll need more to help supplement those Social Security checks.
 Consider an investment strategy that incorporates your risk tolerance, objectives, time horizon, and tax situation among other factors.
 Working with a financial professional can be helpful when considering a long-term investment strategy.